khaleddallah/winba/README.md

 - **Persistent Layouts**: Window positions, sizes, and groups are automatically saved to `localStorage`.
 - **Reactive Architecture**: Built on Svelte stores for high-performance state updates.
 - **Theme Support**: Integrated light and dark modes with Catppuccin-inspired color palettes.
-- **Extensible Plugin System**: Designed to host independent "plugins" with their own UI and APIs.
-- **Developer-Centric**: Strong TypeScript typing for all core components and configurations.

 ## Install